CBDOO at your service

 • The Candy Kush is one of the best-known flowers, a cross-bred variety, predominantly indica.
 It's a version with a sweet aroma that's perfect for relaxing.
 It is neither too pungent, nor strong in taste or smell, but recognizable and pleasant all the same.

-• Amnesia is a mythical, ancient and highly reputed flower with compact blossoms.
+• Amnesia isa mythical, ancient and highly reputedflower with compact blossoms.
 Its fruity, woody aroma remains well-balanced, and its CBD content provides total relaxation with stimulating effects.
 It is said to combat stress, anxiety and depression, promoting relaxation and meditation.

-• Lemon Haze is predominantly sativa.
+• The Lemon Haze is predominantly sativa.
 Very refreshing, it is said to promote relaxation and combat nausea and migraines.
 Its lemony taste is a delight for connoisseurs of good taste.

-• Visit Gorilla Glue is a fairly powerful hybrid flower.
+• The Gorilla Glue is a fairly powerful hybrid flower.
 Its taste is strongly lemony.
 Grown indoors, this high-quality flower has a high CBD concentration.
 It boasts large, bright green buds, a very special and much-appreciated color.
 It is said to have powerful relaxing effects, helping you to relieve stress or simply get to sleep.

 How to eat the flowers?